SaltyGraham/Azutoru/README.md

 * JetBlaze
   * A rework of ProjectKorra's JetBlaze just for the purpose of adapting it to my new FireJet.
 Also, the hit radius is based on the location of the jet particles rather than the location of the player.
 * JetStepping
-  * Soon to be a new jet combo, part of my upcoming "stepping" combo series, along with MistStepping for water and DustStepping for earth
+  * New jet combo, part of my "stepping" combo series, along with MistStepping for water and DustStepping for earth
 #### Blue Fire
 * Evaporate
   * The very first blue fire ability, Evaporate (combo), was demonstrated by Azula against Katara in the Crystal Catacombs.
 It is a defensive fire ability that evaporates all incoming water attacks and can even block some other abilities.